-Future prospect in tunnelling in Taiwan shows that the size, length and number of tunnels will all exceed the [resent expectation.
+Future prospect in tunnelling in Taiwan shows that the size, length and number of tunnels will all exceed the present expectation.
 What is more, most, if not all, of these tunnels would cut through much grounds with difficult geological conditions hereto not seen or heard of before that the engineers would be facing new challenge every day of his working career.
 The east coast expressway, the central cross island expressway, and the southern cross island expressway, all under active planning, are three examples.
 All of these prospective areas are precipitous and rugged, virtually inaccessible.
-The thickest cap rock could easily be in excess of 1000 m or even 1700 m.
+The thickest cap rock could easily be in excess of 1,000 m or even 1,700 m.
 Along the alignments, hot springs, high geothermal gradients and highly variable geological conditions are the normal settings.
 To say that future tunnelling is a challenging is an understatement that would blur the true picture of the future.

 The Hsuehshan pilot tunnel is constructed by the first TBM introduced into this country for hard rock excavation.
-Although ten years had elapsed since its launching in December 1992, and we seemed not to see too fantastic a result it offers, nonetheless the launching of this first TBM launched a good number of other TBM used in Taiwan.
+Although over ten years it took from its launching to breaking through, and we seemed not to see too fantastic result it offers, nonetheless the launching of this first TBM launched a good number of other TBM used in Taiwan.
 The successful Taiwan Power Hsinwuchieh Project is not just one of the cases, but one that broke the records when it achieved an advance rate of 400 m.